 DEFINITION OF YOGA NIDRA

 Like Yoga itself, Yoga Nidra is a process and a state.
 You can be in the “state of Yoga Nidra” which is a state of consciousness between waking and sleeping.
-And Yoga Nidra is a set of techniques put together to help you get into that state.
+Yoga Nidra is also a set of techniques put together to help you get into that state.
 There are many techniques in the Yoga Nidra “tool box”, so you can design a practice to suit different purposes from simple relaxation to getting to sleep at night to unlocking creativity.

 Since Yoga Nidra first became popular there have been huge advances in our understanding of what happens in the brain in situations such as stress, insomnia and creativity (to name just a few) and Yoga Nidra has evolved to become an incredibly rich diverse set of practices that can have a positive impact on many levels.
 It’s so important not to be dogmatic about yogic practices but to let them evolve to include new knowledge and so become richer and deeper.